Multi-Parameter Mechanisms for Consumer Surplus Maximization: Divisible Goods

 where the equality applies the fact that we have set $SW(2^1)$ to be $0$ and the inequality uses the fact that giving each agent half of what they receive in the social welfare maximizing allocation with capacity $2q$ is a feasible allocation when capacities are $q$ (and hence $SW(q) \geq 1/2 \cdot SW(2q)$ for every $q\leq \frac{1}{2}$).

 On the other hand, we may bound the payments (i.e., the second summation in the expression for the residual surplus) as:

-where the equality uses the fact that if allocation capacity of each item is capped at $1/n$ then the payments are $0$ (since each agent has no externality) and the inequality applies Claim \ref{cl:payment_bound_divisible} to each term in the summation with $t \geq 1$.
-Finally, we may combine Equations \eqref{eq:sw-bound-divis} and \eqref{eq:pay-bound-divis} to obtain
+where the equality uses the fact that if the allocation capacity of each item is capped at $1/n$ then the payments are $0$ (since each agent has no externality) and the inequality applies Claim \ref{cl:payment_bound_divisible} to each term in the summation with $t \geq 1$.
+Finally, we may combine Inequalities \eqref{eq:sw-bound-divis} and \eqref{eq:pay-bound-divis} to obtain

 where the second inequality follows from the fact that in the VCG mechanism the social welfare is more than the sum of the payments, the second equality is the computation of the telescoping sum, and the final inequality uses the fact that $SW(2^0) \geq SW(2/n)$. \end{proof}